aspose-ocr/Aspose-OCR-Reference-Tutorials/content/english/java/advanced-ocr-techniques/prepare-rectangles-for-ocr/_index.md

 Before delving into the tutorial, ensure you have the following prerequisites in place:

 - Java Development Kit (JDK): Aspose.OCR for Java requires a Java environment.
-Download and install the latest JDK from the official Oracle website.
+Download and install the latest JDK from the Oracle website.

 - Aspose.OCR for Java Library: Acquire the Aspose.OCR for Java library from the download link [here](https://releases.aspose.com/ocr/java/).
 Follow the installation instructions provided in the documentation [here](https://reference.aspose.com/ocr/java/).